gromacs/gromacs/docs/user-guide/mdrun-performance.rst

-        An open standard-based parallel computing framework that consists of a C99-based compiler and a programming API for targeting heterogeneous and accelerator hardware. |Gromacs| uses OpenCL for GPU acceleration on AMD devices (both GPUs and APUs) and Intel integrated GPUs; NVIDIA hardware is also supported.
+        An open standard-based parallel computing framework that consists of a C99-based compiler and a programming API for targeting heterogeneous and accelerator hardware. |Gromacs| uses OpenCL for GPU acceleration on AMD devices (both GPUs and APUs), Intel integrated GPUs, and Apple Silicon integrated GPUs; some NVIDIA hardware is also supported.
+        In |Gromacs|, OpenCL has been deprecated in favor of SYCL.

+    SYCL
+        An open standard based on C++17 for targeting heterogeneous systems.
+        SYCL has several implementations, of which |Gromacs| supports two:
+        `Intel oneAPI DPC++`_ and hipSYCL_. |Gromacs| uses SYCL for GPU acceleration on AMD and Intel GPUs.
+There is experimental support for NVIDIA GPUs too.

     SIMD
         A type of CPU instruction by which modern CPU cores can execute multiple